 Basically in the diving industry is an exchange from your time in return for the training.

-I know sounds really tempting to get you professional training without "paying", but here It’s necessary a break to think and take care with some points:
+I know sounds really tempting to get your professional training without "paying", but here It’s necessary a break to think and take care with some points:

 If you are not paying someone is not charging for the service.
 Sometimes we received DMs trained by internship methods and sometimes they were poorly trained since nobody was controlling the progress of the program.

-Read the small letters in the contract maybe you don’t want to get stuck for a LONGER period of time in a Dive Center being just responsible for specific tasks like carrying, filling tanks, cleaning and booking guests.
-Nothing against any of the tasks but as a DMT you should see and live the full experience and gain knowledge in as many areas as you can.
+Read the small letters in the contract maybe you don’t want to get stuck for a LONGER period of time in a Dive Center being just responsible for specific tasks like carrying, filling tanks, cleaning, and booking guests.
+I have nothing against any of the tasks but as a divemaster-training, you should see and live the full experience and gain knowledge in as many areas as you can.

-But, I am totally against substituting too many paid positions with “free” workforce and or increasing the responsibility of the intern in the same level as a graduate full trained professional.
-Someone in the pay roll always should be the responsible.
+But, I am totally against substituting too many paid positions with a “free” workforce and or increasing the responsibility of the intern in the same level as a graduate fully trained professional.
+Someone in the payroll always should be responsible.

 Doesn’t matter if you paid with money or time the Divemaster Training is a learning period, so the standards and education aspect should be followed and analyzed for a designated instructor that should be paid for this job.
 Maintaining the quality and the goal for the program.